 The Sons of Union Veterans meets at the Fort Negley Visitors Center the fourth Monday every other month from 7 pm to 8 pm.
 Programs are open to all.

-Celebrate one of Nashville’s most historic neighborhoods at the 4th annual Taste of Wedgewood-Houston a 21-and-up mixer on Thursday, September 5, 2019.
+Celebrate one of Nashville’s most historic neighborhoods at the 4th annual Taste of Wedgewood-Houston a 21-and-up mixer on September 24, from 6 – 9 PM at Jackalope Brewing Co.

 Tuesday, May 21, 10:30 am